Micro-STAMP/microstamp/README.md

  </figure>

 <br>
-Alternatively, you can also run the microservices directly within an IDE.
-We use **IntelliJ IDEA 2023.3.5 Ultimate Edition**, but feel free to use any IDE of your choice that supports Spring Boot.
+<p>Alternatively, you can also run the microservices directly within an IDE.
+We use **IntelliJ IDEA 2023.3.5 Ultimate Edition**, but feel free to use any IDE of your choice that supports Spring Boot.</p>

 ##### 2. Run the Remaining Microservices
 Follow the same steps to run the remaining microservices.
 For each one, navigate to its respective directory and execute <code>mvn spring-boot:run</code> or use your IDE.